top of page

 Mamoru Hosoda Left Ghibli and Became an Anime Sensation

 In the early 2000s, Hosoda's films gained considerable traction in the Japanese market.
 This led to him being hired by Studio Ghibli to direct Howl's Moving Castle.
-A few months later he «left» the project and never looked back.
+A few months later, he «left» the project and never looked back.

-«If I had to make Howl’s the way Ghibli wanted me to
+«If I had to make Howl’s the way Ghibli wanted me to make it, I think my career would have been over.»

 - Mamoru Hosoda | Polygon -

-About this surprising turn of events, Hosoda later explained that Studio Ghibli, and Hayao Miyazaki in particular, had a certain way of doing things.
+Regarding this surprising turn of events, Hosoda later explained that Studio Ghibli, and Hayao Miyazaki in particular, had a certain way of doing things.
 Hosoda's vision for Howl's Moving Castle differed too much from that of Studio Ghibli, which led to his departure.

 A Plot that Transcends Time